InMode Ltd. (NASDAQ:INMD) Short Interest Update

-InMode Ltd. (NASDAQ:INMD – Get Rating) was the target of a significant increase in short interest in the month of May.
+InMode Ltd. (NASDAQ:INMD – Get Rating) saw a significant increase in short interest in the month of May.
 As of May 15th, there was short interest totalling 7,010,000 shares, an increase of 10.2% from the April 30th total of 6,360,000 shares.
-Based on an average trading volume of 1,300,000 shares, the days-to-cover ratio is currently 5.4 days.
+Based on an average daily volume of 1,300,000 shares, the short-interest ratio is presently 5.4 days.

-Several equities research analysts have recently weighed in on INMD shares.
-TheStreet raised shares of InMode from a “c+” rating to a “b-” rating in a research note on Wednesday, April 19th.
-Barclays increased their target price on shares of InMode from $45.00 to $47.00 in a research note on Thursday, May 4th.
-Needham & Company LLC downgraded shares of InMode from a “buy” rating to a “hold” rating in a research note on Friday, February 17th.
-Finally, UBS Group started coverage on shares of InMode in a research note on Tuesday, March 28th.
-They issued a “buy” rating and a $40.00 target price on the stock.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $45.71.
+Several analysts have commented on the company.
+Needham & Company LLC lowered InMode from a “buy” rating to a “hold” rating in a report on Friday, February 17th.
+Barclays raised their price objective on InMode from $45.00 to $47.00 in a report on Thursday, May 4th.
+UBS Group assumed coverage on InMode in a report on Tuesday, March 28th.
+They issued a “buy” rating and a $40.00 price objective on the stock.
+Finally, TheStreet upgraded InMode from a “c+” rating to a “b-” rating in a research report on Wednesday, April 19th.
+One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat, InMode currently has a consensus rating of “Moderate Buy” and a consensus target price of $45.71.

 InMode Company Profile